Discover Santorini: top things to see & do

-When looking for the top excursions on Santorini you really are spoiled for choice and, with the island being only 10 miles long and less than four miles wide, everything is within easy reach.
+When looking for the best day trips on Santorini you really are spoiled for choice and, with the island being only 10 miles long and less than four miles wide, everything is within easy reach.

-If you opt for a holiday in Santorini, you'll quickly see that the jewel in the island's crown is without doubt the whitewashed, marble paved Oia, although there are plenty of other lovely villages and archaeological sites to visit, hikes and water sports to enjoy, lovely beaches and even other islands to explore.
+If you opt for a holiday to this beloved Greek island, you'll quickly see that the jewel in the island's crown is, without doubt, the whitewashed, marble-paved Oia, although there are plenty of other lovely villages and archaeological sites to visit, hikes and water sports to enjoy, beaches and even other islands to explore.

 Visit Oia to see the iconic Santorini